BeamStackProj/beamstackproj.github.io/content/en/docs/about/community.md

 aliases = ["/docs/community/"]
 +++

+Beamstack has a rich and inclusinve community!
+If you are interested in innovation in the Artificial Intelligence and Machine Learning space, then you have come to the right place!

 ## Beamstack Discord Channels

-Beamstack is part of the vibrant Apache beam community, we use the [Beamstack Discord](https://discord.gg/fYNnNVaEFK) for informal discussions among users and contributors.
+Beamstack is part of the vibrant apache beam community, we use the [Beamstack Discord](https://discord.gg/fYNnNVaEFK) for informal discussions among users and contributors.
 Please join the [Beamstack Discord](https://discord.gg/fYNnNVaEFK) to join the conversation and get help from the community.

 <a href="https://discord.gg/fYNnNVaEFK">